-GARBAGE DISPOSAL

-The garbage disposal was tested and was functioning as intended.
-The wiring conduit is not clamped where is enters the disposal.
+GARBAGE DISPOSAL The garbage disposal was tested and was functioning as intended.

+The cord is not clamped where is enters the disposal.
 This could damage the wires or cause a ground fault.
-The conduit should be clamped in accordance with industry standards.
+The cord should be clamped in accordance with industry standards.

-REFRIGERATOR RECEPTACLES

-The refrigerator is functioning as intended.
+REFRIGERATOR The refrigerator is functioning as intended.